Higher dimensional space

 - The reshape function

-The astute reader may have noticed that, although the vector data is much more structured, the dates and times of the measurements have been completely forgotten.
+The astute reader may have noticed that although the vector data is much more structured, there is no date or time information!
+This data is not useful unless the date and time of measurement is also logged.

 First, we need a format to represent dates and times.
 For now, we will represent dates using strings.